-This shrub thrives in USDA plant hardiness zones 7 through 10.
+This shrub is a perennial in USDA plant hardiness zones 7 through 10.
 It is known for its shade tolerance and can grow happily in areas of deep shade but also thrives in dappled sunlight.
 It prefers a soil rich in organic matter that also offers good drainage.

-The tall Oregon grape (Mahonia aquifolium) is an American native, found extensively in the Pacific Northwest.
+The tall Oregon grape (Berberis aquifolium, formerly Mahonia aquifolium), also commonly called mahonia, is an American native, found extensively in the Pacific Northwest.
 This woodland beauty can grow to 10 feet but often remains half that size in cultivation.
-The branches are upright and slightly arching, and the prickly leaves — shaped like holly leaves — make a Mahonia hedge a great site for wild bird nesting.
-These evergreen shrubs thrive in USDA plant hardiness zones 5 through 9, preferring a shady location out of the hot summer sun.
+The branches are upright and slightly arching, and the prickly leaves — shaped like holly leaves — make a mahonia hedge a great site for wild bird nesting.
+These evergreen shrubs are perennials in USDA plant hardiness zones 5 through 9, preferring a shady location out of the hot summer sun.

 Tall Oregon grape's new spring growth is a light green or soft copper color.
 The flowers appear in early spring, displaying sprays of buttery-yellow blossoms with a sweet fragrance, attracting hummingbirds and bees.
 These are followed by the "grapes," actually masses of dusky-blue berries that can be used for jams.
 As the cooler weather sets in, the green foliage matures into shades ranging from bright red to burgundy, making for exceptional winter color.